Facebook, YouTube and TikTok users in Europe get forum to challenge social media content decisions

 The Oversight Board both issues binding decisions on individual cases, such as ruling in September on three separate posts with the controversial Palestinian rallying cry “ from the river to the sea,” and also weighs in on wider policy issues with non-binding recommendations, such as guidance in July on updating Meta’s policies on non-consensual deepfakes after reviewing a case involving deepfake intimate images of two women.

-The Appeals Center’s decisions, in contrast, will be limited to whether content such as a post, photo or video violates each platform’s rules.
+The Appeals Center’s decisions, in contrast, aren’t binding and will be limited to whether content such as a post, photo or video violates each platform’s rules.

 Hughes said the center will hire staff from across the EU to handle what he said could be up to tens of thousands of cases each year.
 The staff will have expertise in specific regions, languages and policy areas.